brianwdavis/liebig/model_viz.md

 ###
 ```

-We can plot this data on top of our last figure:
+We can plot this data on top of our last figure.
+Note that the band is *prediction* intervals, not *confidence* intervals, since we are plotting the region where 95% of the data are.

 ```r
 fig_top +